How Do I Know If I’m An Alcoholic?

 • Giving Up Important Activities: Abandoning hobbies or social events to drink.

 Experiencing physical symptoms such as heart pain after drinking alcohol can be a warning sign of alcohol misuse, indicating potential cardiovascular issues that warrant immediate medical attention.
 Similarly, severe symptoms like internal bleeding from alcohol abuse may indicate significant damage to the gastrointestinal tract or liver and require immediate professional care.
 Also, the effects of alcohol on kidneys, such as persistent back pain, changes in urination, or swelling, may signal damage to these vital organs.
+In more advanced cases, some of these physical complications may be warning signs of the final stages of alcoholism, where long-term damage to major organs like the liver, heart, and brain becomes life-threatening.

 Casual Drinking vs. Alcohol Abuse: Understanding the Difference